-- 10.5.1 Not all food and drink uses are provided within town centres.
+10.5.1 Not all food and drink uses are provided within town centres.
 Some food and drink uses aim to serve more local communities.
-It is appropriate to locate some element of food and drink provision in neighbourhood centres in the interests of sustainability and convenience and to encourage small scale business.
-Neighbourhood centres form a legitimate part of the network of centres and, therefore, it is appropriate to site food and drink uses in these areas.
-However, food and drink uses will not be permitted outwith the areas identified in the network of centres unless it has been demonstrated that there will be no adverse impact on the viability of local town centres or where the development is required in order to support an existing business, e.g. a café supporting a farm shop or a tourist destination. - 10.5.2 Despite there being general support for food and drink uses in neighbourhood centres the Council is concerned that the overprovision of some uses will adversely affect the range of services in these areas and, in turn, also impact on their vitality.
-Therefore, development proposals will not be permitted for food and drink uses (including hot food takeaways) in neighbourhood centres where they will result in 50% or more of the units in the neighbourhood centre being in a food or drink use (including hot food takeaway).
-These uses will be permitted in neighbourhood shopping areas where the applicant provides details to show the change of use will not result in 50% or more of ground floor commercial units within 100 metres of the site being in food and drink use, as well as compliance with the above criteria. - 10.5.3 As with the section on hot food takeaways in town centres the Council is concerned that the proximity of hot food takeaways to secondary schools encourages pupils to eat unhealthy food.
+It is appropriate to locate some element of food and drink provision in local neighbourhood centres in the interests of sustainability and convenience and to encourage small scale business.
+Local Neighbourhood centres form a legitimate part of the network of centres and, therefore, it is appropriate to site food and drink uses in these areas.
+However, food and drink uses will not be permitted outwith the areas identified in the local centres as defined in the MLDP network of centres unless it has been demonstrated that there will be no adverse impact on the viability of nearby local town centres or where the development is required in order to support an existing business, e.g. a café supporting a farm shop or a tourist destination.
+Such applications should be accompanied by a Town Centre Impact Assessment.
+However, the local planning authority can exercise its discretion not to request such an assessment where an application is submitted for the change of use of a high footfall use to a food and drink use, where there is no reasonable prospect of the original use being retained.

+10.5.2 Despite there being general support for food and drink uses in local neighbourhood centres the Council is concerned that the overprovision of some uses will adversely affect the range of services in these areas and, in turn, also impact on their vitality.
+Therefore, development proposals will not be permitted for food and drink uses (including hot food takeaways) in local neighbourhood centres where they will result in 50% or more of the units in the local neighbourhood centre being in a food or drink use (including hot food takeaway).
+These uses will be permitted in local centres neighbourhood shopping areas where the applicant provides details to show the change of use will not result in 50% or more of ground floor commercial units within 100 metres of the site being in food and drink use, as well as compliance with the above criteria.

+10.5.3 As with the section on hot food takeaways in town centres the Council is concerned that the proximity of hot food takeaways to secondary schools encourages pupils to eat unhealthy food.
 It is recognised that the planning system is limited in restricting access to unhealthy foods, as it is not possible to restrict the sale of unhealthy foods to school pupils from shops.
 However, it is reasonable for the Council to prevent the change of use of premises to hot food takeaways on account of the adverse impact that they have on the diets of young people and the health of communities.
-Hot food takeaways will not be permitted where they fall within 400metres of the curtilage of a secondary school.
+Hot food takeaways will not be permitted where they fall within 400metres of the curtilage of a primary or secondary school.

-- 10.5.4 Food provision units must be provided with adequate parking provision as detailed in the Midlothian Council Parking Standards document 2014, or any subsequent standards amending or superseding this.
-Planning permission will not be permitted where the development would present a threat to road safety. - 10.5.5 The Council does not support major retail development (e.g. proposals of more than 2,500 square metres gross floor area) anywhere other than in town centres, the Straiton commercial centre or the potential out of centre location on the A7 between Gorebridge and Newtongrange. - 10.5.6 Guidance for all food and drink uses can be found in sections 10.1.14 to 10.1.20 of this Supplementary Guidance.
+10.5.4 Food provision units must be provided with adequate parking provision as detailed in the adopted Midlothian Council Parking Standards.
+Planning permission will not be permitted where the development would present a threat to road safety.

+10.5.5 The Council does not support major retail development (e.g. proposals of more than 2,500 square metres gross floor area) anywhere other than in town centres, the Straiton commercial centre or the potential out of centre location on the A7 between Gorebridge and Newtongrange.

+10.5.6 Guidance for all food and drink uses can be found in sections 10.1.14 to 10.1.20 of this Supplementary Guidance and submission requirements in Appendix 2.